-The Council are aiming to introduce up to 20 new sites across the Borough.
+The Council are aiming to introduce 20 new sites across the Borough.
 Each site will consist of a bank for paper, glass and cans.
 The roll out of the new sites will be spread across three years, from 2007/08 to 2009/10.
-Attention will be focused on identifying gaps in the provision of bring facilities through liaison with local elected representatives, Area Forums and private housing organisations.
+Attention will be focused on identifying gaps in the provision of bring facilities through liaison with local neighbourhood fora and housing organisations.
 The possibility of dedicated facilities for new developments will also be considered.
-The specific details of such sites and facilities will be contained within further project plans to be produced in conjunction with the Councils Waste Management Strategy.